Trifluoroacetic acid

 The European Commission has tasked the EFSA with preparing an opinion on the revision of the toxicological reference values for TFA (“reviewing the toxicological reference values for trifluoroacetic acid (TFA)”).

 The draft TFA opinion was open for public consultation from 22 July 2025 to 22 September 2025 (https://open.efsa.europa.eu/consultations/a0cTk00000Gj0ilIAB?search=trifluoroacetic).
 The comments are now being discussed by the EFSA working group and will be incorporated into the assessment where appropriate.
-A final EFSA opinion is due to be published by the end of July 2026.
+A final EFSA opinion is currently still pending.

 Furthermore, EFSA and ECHA are working on a joint assessment of the fate and behaviour of TFA in soil and water: “Joint Request to EFSA and ECHA to consider the fate and behaviour of trifluoroacetic acid (TFA) in soil and water.” – Planned duration: 18 months, Dec.
 2025 – June 2027, Open EFSA.

-Due to new toxicological data on developmental toxicity, the human toxicological relevance of TFA is currently being reassessed in several active substance renewal procedures for plant protection products.
+Due to new toxicological data on developmental toxicity, the human toxicological relevance of TFA is currently being reassessed in several renewal procedures for active substances in plant protection products.
 A plant protection product active substance metabolite is considered to be of human toxicological relevance within the meaning of the Plant Protection Products Regulation (Regulation (EC) No 1107/2009) if there is reason to believe that it possesses certain toxicological properties that are deemed unacceptable.

 Hazard and labelling classification by the European Chemicals Agency (ECHA)

 The hazard classification and labelling of TFA is carried out by the European Chemicals Agency (ECHA).
-The assessment by ECHA’s Committee for Risk Assessment (RAC) is based exclusively on the hazardous properties of the substance and the question of whether the substance can cause adverse effects.
-The risk or the extent to which people and the environment are exposed to the substance is not taken into account.
+The assessment by ECHA’s Committee for Risk Assessment (RAC) is based exclusively on the hazardous properties of the substance and whether the substance can cause adverse effects.
+The risk or the extent to which humans and the environment are exposed to the substance is not taken into account.

-The German Federal Office for Chemicals (BfC), together with the Federal Environment Agency (UBA) and the Federal Institute for Risk Assessment (BfR), has submitted a report in accordance with the CLP Regulation on the harmonised classification and labelling of trifluoroacetic acid (TFA) and its salts to the European Chemicals Agency (ECHA).
+The German Federal Office for Chemicals (BfC), together with the Federal Environment Agency (UBA) and the Federal Institute for Risk Assessment (BfR), submitted a report in accordance with the CLP Regulation on the harmonised classification and labelling of trifluoroacetic acid (TFA) and its salts to the European Chemicals Agency (ECHA).
 According to the assessment by the German authorities, TFA is toxic to reproduction and is very persistent and very mobile in the environment.
-The report is available for public consultation on the ECHA website until 25 July 2025.
-The ECHA’s Scientific Committee on Risk Assessment (RAC) will then discuss the report from the German authorities and the comments received.
-The resulting opinion from the RAC will be submitted to the European Commission to draft a corresponding regulation amending the CLP Regulation.
+The report is available on the ECHA website for public consultation until 25 July 2025.
+Subsequently, ECHA’s RAC discussed the report by the German authorities and the comments received.
+In June 2026, ECHA confirmed that TFA has a harmful effect on reproduction.
+The RAC recommends a corresponding classification for TFA as toxic to reproduction, Category 1B, with the hazard statement (H360Df) "May cause harm to the unborn child. https://echa.europa.eu/documents/d/guest/rac77_final_minutes_en" (https://echa.europa.eu/documents/d/guest/rac77_final_minutes_en).

-ECHA’s current classification of TFA and Germany’s proposed classification can be found here.
+The current classification of TFA by ECHA and the classification proposal from Germany can be found here.

 OECD definition of PFAS